-5 Other NHS and non-NHS Organisations who we share your data with and why
+4 Other NHS and non-NHS Organisations who we share your data with and why

 Sometimes the practice shares information with other organisations that do not directly treat you, for example, Clinical Commissioning Groups (CCG).
 Normally, it will not be possible to identify you from this information.
 This information is used to plan and improve services.
 The information collected includes data such as the area patients live, age, gender, ethnicity, language preference, country of birth and religion.
 The CCG also collects information about whether patients have long term conditions such as diabetes, blood pressure, cholesterol levels and medication.
 However, this information is anonymous and does not include anything written as notes by the GP and cannot be linked to you.
+Please note this is not an exhaustive list and will change from practice to practice the main systems are included in the list below.

-5.1 Sirona
+4.1 Sirona